Listen to this Article

 Inflammation plays a hidden role in almost every disease imaginable.
 Chronic inflammation can also magnify pain, damage healthy cells, cause joints to ache, cripple your digestive system, and even make you gain weight (1).
 That makes calming inflammation one of your top priorities when it comes to taking care of your body.

 There are a variety of strategies to help fight inflammation.
-These include detoxing the body, eating anti-inflammatory superfoods, adding a CBD Oil supplement, and generally following a healthy, active lifestyle.
+These include detoxing the body, eating anti-inflammatory superfoods, adding a Hemp Oil supplement, and generally following a healthy, active lifestyle.
 All of which are things you can add to your life to manage inflammation.

 But what most people tend to forget is that it’s just as important to remove or avoid things that promote inflammation from your life.
 Since food can be one of the biggest triggers of inflammation, here are eight of the most pro-inflammatory foods to cut back on or eliminate from your diet.